selfdriven-engagement/selfdriven-energy/docs/pages/cardano-catalyst-proposal-health-systems-cooperative.md

 Traditional Health Care facilities are under pressure.
 With the arrival of GAHI as a society we have the opportunity to decentralise health functions.
-But for it to work they need highly trustable systems, But it is difficult for non-technical health system cooperatives to engage with the blockchain & identity technology in a meaningful way.
+But for it to work they need highly trustable systems, But it is difficult for non-technical health system organisations to engage with the blockchain & identity technology in a meaningful way.

 ### Solution Overview

-Work with the beHub to deliver a real use project, based on a co-developed open-source kit - from definition to implementation.
+Partner with the beHub to run a real implementation project, built using a co-developed open-source Health Cooperative Kit that supports the full journey from definition to deployment.

-From definition to decentralised auto-provisioning on Cardano.
+A cooperative of health organisations will apply and facilitate the introduction of the kit across traditional and emerging health services.

-For a next generation of health systems - AI accountability etc
+The result is a next-generation health system model where blockchain, SSI and AI accountability are built into everyday health operations.

 ### Supporting Documentation